leeboardtools/mimon/UIDesignNotes.md

 - MultiSplitsEditor:
     - Need to track splits beyond props so we can delete entries.
-    - Need to add empty new split.
+    - Either disable undo/redo buttons or add support for undo/redo.